Watermark-based Attribution of AI-Generated Content: Experiments

-\myparatight{Parameter settings} By default, we set the number of users $s=100,000$, watermark length $n=64$, and detection threshold $\tau=0.9$.
-To compute TAR of an user, we need to compute the bitwise accuracy between the decoded watermark and each user's watermark for each watermarked image, and thus we set $s=100,000$ due to our limited computation resources, but we will also explore $s=1,000,000$ in one of our experiments to show the results when the number of users in attribution is very large.
-When post-processing methods are applied to watermarked images, the watermarking method may become less accurate (i.e., $\beta$ may decrease) and thus we reduce $\tau$ to be 0.85.
+\myparatight{Parameter settings} By default, we set $s=100,000$ (due to limited computation resource), $n=64$, and $\tau=0.9$.
+We also explore $s=1,000,000$ in one of our experiments.
 Unless otherwise mentioned, we show results for the Stable Diffusion dataset.